joshyhud/gutenberg-read-more/README.md

 ## WP-CLI Commands

-The plugin includes powerful WP-CLI commands for developers and site administrators.
+The plugin includes powerful WP-CLI command for developers and site administrators.

 ### Basic Usage